Pylons/pyramid/docs/narr/paste.rst

 of starting, stopping, and debugging an application.

-This chapter is not a replacement for documentation about PasteDeploy; it only contextualizes the use of Paste within Pyramid.
+This chapter is not a replacement for documentation about PasteDeploy; it only contextualizes the use of PasteDeploy within Pyramid.
 For detailed documentation, see http://pythonpaste.org.

 PasteDeploy